jhucsf/fall2023/assign/assign03.md

 **Due**:

 * Milestone 1: Wednesday, October 11th (no late hours)
-* Milestone 2: Monday, October 23rd by 11pm (max 48 late hours)
+* Milestone 2: Wednesday, October 25th by 11pm (max 48 late hours)
-* Milestone 3: Monday, October 30th by 11pm
+* Milestone 3: Wednesday, November 1st by 11pm

 Assignment type: **Pair**, you may work with one partner